MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Conclusion

 \section{Conclusion}

 This paper introduces \textbf{MMR-V: A Benchmark for Multimodal Deep Reasoning in Videos}.
-All tasks are annotated by human experts and designed to evaluate abilities of multimodal reasoning.
-MMR-V presents a significant challenge to current models, with the best model performance still lagging 33.5\% accuracy behind human.
+All tasks are human-annotated.
+MMR-V poses a significant challenge for current models, with the best performance still trailing human accuracy by 21.7\%.
 This highlights a human-model gap in interpreting and reasoning about video information.
-Notably, o4-mini achieves the best results on MMR-V, suggesting that integrating visual reasoning into CoT and leveraging tool use is a promising direction for tackling video reasoning tasks.
+Notably, we observe that models with higher accuracy on MMR-V tend to perform more extensive and in-depth analysis of videos, suggesting that incorporating multi-frame reasoning into CoT or leveraging tool use may be promising directions for advancing video reasoning.
 We hope MMR-V will serve as a reliable evaluation benchmark for the development of MLLMs and offer valuable insights into advancing multimodal reasoning research.